ConnorxAce/Copilot-Dummy-Data-Test/firewalls.md

 ## Example Questions

-You can ask Copilot agent questions like:
+The Copilot agent can now answer questions such as:

-- “How many firewalls do I have?” → 30
+- How many firewalls do I have? → **30 firewalls**
-- “List all firewall devices” → firewall1 … firewall30
+- List all firewall devices → firewall1 … firewall30
-- “Which firewall has the highest CPU usage?” → firewall7
+- Which firewall has the highest CPU usage? → **firewall7**
-- “What is the uptime of firewall12?” → 2300 hours
+- What is the uptime of firewall12? → **2300 hours**
-- “Which firewalls have availability below 99.9%?”
+- Which firewalls have availability below 99.9%?

+---

+## Notes for the Agent

+- Use **only the data in this markdown file**.
+- Do not rely on any JSON files or external references.
+- All answers about firewall counts, CPU, memory, availability, or uptime must come from this table.